michael-milette/moodle-filter_filtercodes/README.md

 * {ifmanager}{/ifmanager} : Will display the enclosed content only if the user is logged-in as a manager.
 * {ifminmanager}{/ifminmanager} : Will display the enclosed content only if the user is logged-in as a manager or above.
 * {ifadmin}{/ifadmin} : Will display the enclosed content only if the user is logged-in as an administrator.
-* {ifdev}{/ifdev} : Will display the enclosed content only if the user is logged-in as an administrator and developer debugging mode is enabled.
 * {ifcustomrole roleshortname}{/ifcustomrole} : Will display enclosed content only if the user has the custom role specified by its shortname within the current context.
 * {ifnotcustomrole roleshortname}{/ifnotcustomrole} : Will display enclosed content only if the user does not have the custom role specified by its shortname within the current context.
+* {ifincohort CohortID|idnumber}{/ifincohort} : Will display enclosed content only if user is a member of the specified cohort.
+You can specify the Cohort ID in your cohort settings or its ID number.
+Cohort ID can contain a combination of letters from a to z, A to Z, numbers 0 to 9 and underscores.
+It will not work if it contains spaces, dashes or other special characters.

+* {ifdev}{/ifdev} : Will display the enclosed content only if the user is logged-in as an administrator and developer debugging mode is enabled.
 * {ifhome}{/ifhome} : Will display the enclosed content only if the user is on the Moodle Home Front Page.
 * {ifdashboard}{/ifdashboard} : Will display the enclosed content only if the user is on the Moodle Dashboard.
-* {ifincourse}{/ifincourse} : Will display the enclosed content only if the user is in a course other than the Front page.
-* {ifinsection}{/ifinsection} : Will display the enclosed content only if the user is in a section of a course which is not the Front Page.
-* {ifnotinsection}{/ifnotinsection} : Will display the enclosed content only if the user is not in a section of a course.
 * {ifcourserequests}{/ifcourserequests} : Will display enclosed contents only if the Request a Course feature is enabled.
-* {ifincohort idname|idnumber}{/ifincohort} : Will display enclosed content only if user is a member of the specified cohort.
-You can specify the ID of the cohort or the ID Number field in your cohort settings.
+* {ifeditmode}{/ifeditmode} : Will display the enclosed content only if editing mode is turned on.

 If the condition is not met in the particular context, the specified tag and it's content will be removed.